MinesonTeam/AdvancedAPI/README.md

 ## About

-MinesonAPI provides a simple code, for example, ItemBuilder, SimpleInventory, SimpleCommand which can be used to create things faster.
+AdvancedAPI provides a simple code, for example, ItemBuilder, SimpleInventory, SimpleCommand which can be used to create things faster.

 ## Issues

-The [issues](https://github.com/MinesonTeam/MinesonAPI/issues) section is an issue tracker for all the kinds of problems covered in issue templates.
+The [issues](https://github.com/MinesonTeam/AdvancedAPI/issues) section is an issue tracker for all the kinds of problems covered in issue templates.
 When opening an issue, provide as much information as possible.
 The difference between a bug getting fixed in 1 week versus 1 hour is in quality of the report.
 Bug reports where steps to reproduce are.
 "IDK" have no value and will not help to get the bug fixed at all.